qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

 To make that idea more concrete, we want phrases that are used in multiple essays to contribute the same total number of words to an overall word count as if they were only used once.
 Then, mathematically, a five-word phrase occurring in $$N$$ essays should contribute $$5 \cdot \frac{1}{N}$$ words to the word count.

-Phew, well, I know where we can find some five-word phrases - our 5-grams.
+Phew, well, I know where we can find some five-word phrases — our 5-grams.
 We already know which essays they occur in, so the adjusted word count will be easy!

-There is still one problem we have to consider.
-Every n-gram in the dataset overlaps with others - this is necessary to guarantee examination of all possible five-word phrases.
-So, we have to consider which 5-grams should "take ownership" of words that belong to multiple.
+There is still one problem we have to consider: every n-gram in the dataset overlaps with others to guarantee examination of all possible five-word phrases.
+So, we have to consider which 5-grams should "take ownership" of words that belong to multiple to avoid counting too many words.
 We can avoid accidentally overlooking the occurrence of parts of a phrase in a document by giving the priority the phrases that occur the most, like so:

 ![](/assets/college/Precedence.svg){: .center-image }